dkrizic/docker-observium/README.md

 ```

 Note that the entries unter observium.db must match the entries from MariaDB in order to connect property.
 Also change the hostname to your own hostname.
-In this case observium should be available as https://observium.krizic.net
+In this case observium should be available as https://observium.example.com

+## Credits

+This repository was forked from https://github.com/somsakc/docker-observium by https://github.com/somsakc/.